ZoeyR/wearte/README.md

 ```

 Now that our struct is defined lets use it in a template.
-Yarte templates look like regular text, with embedded yarte expressions.
+wearte templates look like regular text, with embedded wearte expressions.

 Let's say file `hello.html` looks like this:
 ```handlebars